feature request #2489

 "I would recommend to keep them separated.
 I'm not sure how PostGIS and Geoserver handle overlays, from what I saw today it seems that GeoServer relies on the primary key index of the base layer to handle the z-order at display (the ones with the higher indexes are placed on top of those with lower ), this could prevent displaying a single layer aggregating the 4 zones."

-#6 Updated by Andreas Kohlbecker about 3 years ago
+#6 Updated by Andreas Kohlbecker over 3 years ago

 - Target version changed from cdm_dataportal - Next Major Release to Release 4.0